ll3N1GmAll/ATAT/README.md

 sudo ./ATAT.sh

-You MUST load your PORTS or IPs into their appropriate TXT files for options listed below to work (one per line)!
+You MUST load your PORTS or IPs into their appropriate TXT files for options listed below to work! (one per line)

 OPTION 6:
 /root/ATAT/MSF_targets.txt